-Client-Friendly Communications

-Trade Update – September 2022

 This document is intended to support your communication and service proposition to your clients.
 It has been produced by Morningstar Investment Management Australia with a deliberately light tone and structure.
 Note that these are guidance paragraphs only, with you being free to add, remove or amend any wording, as you see fit.
 As such, it is not guaranteed to meet the expectations of the regulators or your internal compliance requirements.
 Regardless, please bear in mind that you, as financial adviser, are ultimately responsible for the accuracy and relevance of your communications to your clients.